PowerPoint provides four line drawing tools: line, curve, freeform, and scribble. You have already explored the

 Figure 2: Cross hair cursor

-- Click anywhere on the slide to establish the starting point, release the mouse button and drag the cursor to draw a straight line,
+- Click anywhere on the slide to establish the starting point.
+Release the mouse button and position the cursor elsewhere.
+Now click to draw a

 Figure 3: Straight line created with freeform

-- Now, to draw a freeform line as a continuation of the same straight line you have started with, click and hold down the left mouse button and
+- To draw a freeform line as a continuation of the same straight line you have started with, click and hold down the left mouse button and

+draw

-draw (like with a pencil on paper), as shown in Figure 4.
+(like pencil on paper), as shown in Figure 4.
 Notice that a freeform line continues after the straight line.

-Figure 4: Freeform line drawn as continuation of straight line
+Figure 4: Freeform line continued on straight line